hossein1387/riscv_workshop/ToolSetup/README.md

 on your computer.
 The following is the instructions on how to install these tools in your computer.

 There are two ways to install all the required tools on your machine.
 The easier way is to install docker on your machine and use the ubuntu image that I created which has all the required tools pre-installed.
-The other way is to use [this](https://raw.githubusercontent.com/hossein1387/riscv_workshop/master/ToolSetup/tool_setup.sh) script on your Ubuntu machine (you must have installed Ubuntu on you machine to use this script).
+The other way is to use [this](https://raw.githubusercontent.com/hossein1387/riscv_workshop/master/ToolSetup/tool_setup.sh) script on your Ubuntu machine (you must install Ubuntu on your machine to use this script).
 In the following sections, I walk you through both ways.

 ## Using Docker